EmblemCompany/ShadowWire-test/README.md

 ### Supporting Only Specific Tokens

-By default, the app supports all ShadowWire tokens (SOL, USDC, ORE, BONK, JIM, GODL).
+By default, the app supports all ShadowWire tokens (SOL, USDC, ORE, BONK, JIM, GODL, HUSTLE).
 To limit to specific tokens:

 1. Open `components/Dashboard.tsx`
 2. Modify the `SUPPORTED_TOKENS` array: